-It’s extremely important that tenant eviction be carried out to the letter of the law.
-None of this content should be considered legal advice, just a general guide to the process.
+It’s extremely important that a tenant eviction be carried out to the letter of the law.
+None of this content should be considered as legal advice, just a general guide to the process.

 Tenant eviction in California can only be instigated with just cause; valid reasons for tenant eviction include the following:

 - Failure to pay rent

 - Staying beyond the agreed upon rental term